 The Town of Cumberland was established in 1831 along the National Road.
 Today the Town straddles the Hancock and Marion County line East of Indianapolis, and has a population of about 6,000.
-(2020 Cnesus)
+(2020 Census)

 East Washington Street, or US 40/Historic National Road, is still a main thoroughfare connecting the Town to Indianapolis and Greenfield.
-The Town's Historic National Road past is a major platform for future development in the Town.
+The Town's Historic National Road is a major platform for future development in the Town.
 Along this historic roadway, the Terre Haute, Indianapolis & Eastern Interurban and Pennsylvania Railroad ran parallel.

 In conjunction with parks and trails, Cumberland serves to grow a community in a manner that supports business, historic preservation, and recreation.